feiyuw/feiyuw.github.io/_posts/2016-07-04-a-glance-of-web-ta.md

 * The critical part (UI rendering or the concurrent user amount)
 * Acceptance criteria

-Different application may have different solutions, in most web application, response time and status in large amount of users are the critical criterias.
+Different application may have different solutions, in most web application, response time and status in large amount of users are the critical criteria.

 There are many free or commercial related tools, but I prefer using [locust](//locust.io).
 As it: